sagesimhon/totem_plus_public/README.md

    *NOTE* For a faster conda resolver, you can install the [libmamba solver](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) before running these commands

-2. Make a local data directory for your experiments (preferably outside the project directory to avoid IDE indexing slowdowns.
-Before migrating to scene dictionaries, these directories generated hundreds of thousands of XML files for the mappings sweep.
-Still, the folder is large and best practice is to keep the experiments elsewhere):
+    - Set the `DRJIT_LIBLLVM_PATH` environment variable to specify the path to `libLLVM.dylib`, e.g. `export DRJIT_LIBLLVM_PATH=/Users/sage/miniconda3/envs/totems/lib/libLLVM.18.1.dylib`

+2. Make a local data directory for your experiments:

    - e.g.``mkdir /Users/{your user}/experiments``
    or